MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <a href="https://www.bookdepository.com/Magic-School-Bus-Explores-Senses-Joanna-Cole/9780590446983?ref=grid-view&qid=1673873471036&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1002436648?sq=The%20Magic%20School%20Bus%20Explores%20the%20Senses&stype=productName" rel="nofollow">Buy on Orell Füssli</a>

 **Included here are multiple books about Louis Braille at a variety of reading levels.
-His story is compelling as boy who overcomes adversity by creating a simple but incredibly useful invention.**
+The true story about boy who overcomes adversity by creating a simple but incredibly useful invention is compelling and inspirational.**
 ### Six Dots, A Story of Young Louis Braille, by Jen Bryant

 <img src="https://imgur.com/NJxodvq.png" width="25%" />